 I took this photo on February 8, 2020, at the Missouri Botanical Garden Orchid Show.
 In an abundance of caution as conditions related to the COVID-19 coronavirus continued to evolve, the 2020 Orchid Show closed March 15.
 At the time, the room was crowded beyond capacity as we all delighted in each new sighting of an orchid.
 I was drawn to this particular living sculpture because it represented beauty and goodness in the world.
 Today, it represents a hope that will not fade; that one day we will be healthy and always think of others.

-Contributor: Jeanie Bryant, Global Health Center, Institute for Public Health, Washington University in St. Louis
+Contributor: Jeanie Bryant, coordinator of the Global Health Center, Institute for Public Health, Washington University in St. Louis

 Title: End White Silence